OperationNT414C/ShellSecBat/README.md

 For parameters which can be activated (all parameters except keys and separators), `1` means that it is enabled and any other character means that it is disabled.

 `LeftKey:` and `RightKey:` must be followed by an hexadecimal value which describes the key combination.
-Hexadecimal flags for each key can be found here (on "SceCtrlButtons" section):
+Hexadecimal flags for each key can be found here (on `SceCtrlButtons` section):

 https://github.com/vitasdk/vita-headers/blob/master/include/psp2/ctrl.h

 Additional rules are applied:
  * Keywords can appear in any order in the configuration but parameters must always exactly match what the keyword expects
  * `Drives:`, `LeftKey:` and `RightKey:` won't be parsed if "[Drives display]" is disabled
  * On PlayStation TV, "[Battery display]" is ignored as it will always be disabled

 You can simulate ShellSecBat and ShellDateSecBat previous versions (prior to configuration file support) with the following configurations: